otdavies/UnfulfillmentServices/Assets/Packages/AmplifyShaderEditor/Readme.txt

   9) Quick access to current shader or material in use by hitting bottom left and or right buttons on main canvas
   10) Consult the Manual below for detailed information.

+Quick Guide Texture Array Creator

+  1) Open the tool in the main menu under Window > Amplify Shader Editor > Texture Array Creator
+  2) Specify the desired Width and Height for the Texture Array through the X and Y Size
+  3) Configure your texture properties
+  4) Set your array Name and Path
+  5) Add elements to the array by hitting the (+) button over the Texture List area and assign textures to them
+  6) Hit the Build Array button on the top of the window to build your new Texture Array
+  7) Please notice that you can't load previously created texture arrays into the tool so maintain it open until all the tweaks on the array are done

 Documentation

   Please refer to the following website for an up-to-date online manual: